Sample Recommendation Letter From a Previous Employer

 When you're sending an email reference letter, list the person's name in the subject line of the message.
 Include your contact information in your signature, so it easy to get it touch with you for any questions or clarification.

-Sample Reference Letters from a Previous Employer #1
+Sample Recommendation Letter From a Previous Employer #1

 To Whom it May Concern: